SystemExit/Computational-Science-Project/README.md

   they may manually enter it in the corresponding entry field and the model will still run.
   However, results outside these bounds may be unreliable.

+- If you want to test the batch export function, it is recommended to use much smaller values to reduce runtime.
+For example, set `max_t = 10`, `iterations = 2`, and `num_nodes = 100`, and use only a single target mode.
+This allows you to quickly verify that the batch export works correctly before running large simulations.

 ## CSV Filename Format

 Exported CSV files use descriptive filenames so key simulation settings can be read directly from the name.